IBM-Cloud/terraform-provider-ibm/website/docs/d/is_lb_listener.html.markdown

 	Nested scheme for `certificate_instance`:
 	- `crn` - (String) The CRN for this certificate instance.

-	-> **NOTE:** Migrate your load balancer certificates from Certificate Manager to Secrets Manager as the certificate CRN from Certificate Manager is deprecated.
+	-> **NOTE:** Certificate Manager is deprecated.
+Migrate your load balancer certificates from Certificate Manager to Secrets Manager.

 - `connection_limit` - (Integer) The connection limit of the listener.